 A lot of people don’t realize this, but Windows already comes with a built-in disk management program called, well, “Disk Management”.
 The tool can be accessed by using the ‘diskmgmt.msc’ command or by searching for ‘Disk Management’ on the Start Menu search panel, and, gives users quite a few options to manage hard disks and the volumes or partitions that they contain.
 Users can initialize disks, create volumes, assign drive letters and format drives with the utility.
 As is to be expected, it supports both FAT and NTFS file systems, and can extend, shrink, merge or even delete partitions.

 Microsoft first introduced the disk management utility in Windows 2000, and it can be found in all subsequent Windows editions right up to Windows 10.
 While the initial versions of the program were quite limited in what they could do, Microsoft has added a few new features to the utility over the course of time, and it is now a quite capable disk management tool.
 However, it still lacks many of the essential features that most of the free third-party programs come with, but if you’re looking for something really basic, chances are, the built-in Windows utility will be enough for your needs.

 SEE ALSO: Best Free Backup Software for Windows

-The Best Free Partition Managers for Your Computer
+The Best Free Partition Software for Your Computer

 As you can see from our list above, there’s a whole host of programs to manage hard disk partitions, and most of them offer a very similar set of features.
 While the paid versions come with extra bells and whistles, the free editions should do just fine for most users.
 So, do you use any of the above software to manage your HDD or SSD partitions, or do you want to recommend something else that offers more features in its free version?
 Do let us know by leaving your thoughts in the comment section below because we love hearing from you.